 These balls will harden when you refrigerate them, so take them out of the fridge about 30 minutes before you plan to serve them.
 It softens them up and makes them all the yummier.

 These ball cookies are a great treat as a snack with tea or coffee.
 Kids will love them, so they make a great after school snack too.
 And they are so healthy, you won’t mind them having a few.
 Seems like a near perfect cookie to me.

-- 1 cup chopped mixed nuts, such as walnuts, cashews or pistachios (125 g)
+- 1 cup walnuts, chopped, cashews or pistachios

-- 16 ounces almond or cashew butter, softened (170 g or 7 tablespoons)
+- 16 ounces almond butter, or cashew butter, softened

-- nuts, seeds or cocoa powder for coating.
+- 4 tablespoons walnuts, seeds or cocoa powder for coating.
 (See the list of possible alternatives below)